tylerhuyser/AWOKEN/README.md

 # A-Woke-N

+## Overview

-A-Woke-N is an app that helps awaken users to their unconscious biases.
+**A-Woke-N** is an app that helps _awaken_ users to their unconscious biases.
 Using an Implicit Aptitude Test (IAT), the app measures a user's implicit biases (commonly referred to as unconscious bias).
-Furthermore, the app also administers an intervention in order to help guide users to a more 'woke' mindset.
+Following the test, the app administers an intervention that helps guide users to a more _a-woke-n_ mindset.

-## Overview

 ### Features

 #### Company & User Auth Log-In

 A-Woke-N enables companies to offer digitally-equipped and data-driven diversity & inclusion interventions.
-Using a React-with-Rails framework, users will become associated with their employer upon registering for the program.
+Upon registration, users will become associated with their employers using a unique access token -- thereby allowing companies to optimie the program throughout its flight.

 #### The Implicit Aptitude Test (IAT)